guntars-lemps/fg3avr/README.md

-Fg3avr is 3 channels frequency generator for arduino (or any other board with ATMEGA328P) which can be used for multiple purposes.
+Fg3avr is 3 channels frequency generator for arduino with ATMEGA328P mcu.
+It can be used for various purposes, for example, it can drive 3 phase motors or can be used for 3 phase AC generation

-### Features
+### Features ###

-* Frequencies outputs are digital, the pins used for output are D2, D3, D4
+* Frequency outputs are digital, the pins used for output are D2, D3, D4
 * Generator is driven by UART commads.
-The UART pins are default D0 and D1
+UART pins used are default D0 and D1
-* The frequencies are adjustable by startup delay, 'off' period and 'on' period
-* The generation can be turned on and off independently for each channel
+* Each frequency has startup delay, 'on' period and 'off' period adjustable parameters.
+Also generation can be turned off independently for each channel
-* Current frequencies can be stored in eeprom and loaded from eeprom.
+* Frequency parameters can be stored in eeprom and loaded from eeprom.
 * At board power-up it checks if there are frequencies stored in eeprom.
-They are loaded from eeprom and generation starts automaticly, no need to connect and use UART
+They are loaded from eeprom and generation starts automatically, no need to connect and setup by UART

+### Capabilities ###

+This board has capabilities below

+* Min timing units 1
+* Max timing units 65535
+* CPU ticks per one time unit 21
+* CPU ticks per one second 16000000

+So this device has 1.3125 micro seconds resolution per one unit.
+Max frequency it is able to generate is 378 kHz

 ### UART commands

 Each command contains additional CRC bytes at the end.
 The checksum algorithm used is CRC16/MODBUS.
-All timings are 16 bit values (2 bytes).
-These timing values are measured in time units of 21/16000000 seconds, that is 1.3125 micro seconds per one unit.
+UART protocol now is upgraded to support 32 bit timing ranges, but this generator has limited timing resolution up to 16 bits.
 The UART speed is 19200 bps.
+All values use big endian byte ordering (highest byte comes first)

 * Command 00 - PING PONG
   Used to check if board is connected and alive